Summary

 Notable Quotes

-"When you're fixing an accessibility bug in production, that's exponentially more expensive than if you were to catch it during the design process."
+"Fixing an accessibility bug in production is exponentially more expensive than if you catch it during design or planning."

-"Design ops impacts both how we make products and the workplace we create."
+"Design ops impacts both how we make products and the workplace we create for designers and researchers."

 More Videos